Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 In one study, Dr. Mathur and her team used animal models to test a specific microorganism, archaea, which produces methane.
 A portion of the animal models in two groups—those with archaea and those without—was switched to a high-fat diet.
 Those who received both the microbe and the high-fat diet gained the most weight by far.

 Bacteria also produce methane gas.
-In a study conducted by the Cedars-Sinai GI Motility Program and the Weight Loss Center, researchers found that obese patients who tested positive for methane in their breath had significantly higher BMIs than obese patients who did not.
+In a study conducted by the Cedars-Sinai GI Motility Program and the Weight Loss Center, researchers found that obese patients who tested positive for methane in their breath had significantly higher body mass index (BMI) than obese patients who did not.

 "It looks like the bacteria that make methane somehow slow the gut down, leading the body to absorb more calories," explains Dr. Mathur, who took part in the investigation.
 Her group recently conducted a 700-patient study that again demonstrated the link between methane production and weight gain regardless of the patient's BMI, age, or gender.